vldmatos/HangFire-Services/README.md

 ## Using
 - .Net Core 3.1
-- Web API
+- Web App
+- Using Memory Storage

 ### How to use

-> - Run API as Kestrel
+> - Run as Kestrel
 > - dotnet run
-> - Application open port 5000
+> - Application open port http:5001 or http:5001